donlevans29/coding-school/README.md

 - Solidity, Blockchain, and Smart Contract Course – Beginner to Expert Python Tutorial https://www.youtube.com/watch?v=M576WGiDBdQ

 # Library - Basics
+- How to think like a programmer by Bob.ts: https://dev.to/rfornal/think-with-a-programmers-brain-2109?signin=true
+-

 # Library - The Hard Parts
 - Data Structures